" "

 What does brain fog feel like?

-Brain fog can look different from person to person.
+Brain fog symptoms can look different from person to person.
 Common descriptions include:

 What causes brain fog?

-Brain fog doesn’t have one single cause.
-It is often tied to common, fixable inputs that influence day-to-day cognitive performance.
+There isn't one single cause of brain fog, but it is often tied to common, fixable inputs that influence day-to-day cognitive performance.

 How long does brain fog last?

-How long brain fog lasts depends on what's driving it.
-A poor night of sleep may cause next-day fogginess, while longer periods of stress, disrupted routines, or midlife hormone shifts can make it feel more persistent.
+Much like the symptoms, brain fog can last from a few hours to several weeks, depending on the individual and their triggers.
+For example, a poor night of sleep may cause next-day fogginess, while longer periods of stress or disrupted routines can make it feel persistent.

 If brain fog is ongoing, worsening, or interfering with daily life, it’s a good idea to talk with a clinician to identify potential contributors.